 Where a complainant wishes the grievance to remain confidential, the Company will ensure that any contact details are not disclosed without individual consent.
 If the Company is not able to fully investigate the grievance without disclosing personal information (e.g. giving evidence to relevant authorities), then the Company will discuss with the complainant how they wish to proceed.

-Where the Company receives an anonymous grievance (contact name and details are omitted from the form), itwill use itsbest endeavors to investigate the grievance, however it may be more difficult to carry out a full investigation and the Company will not be able to provide a responseor feedback to the complainant.
+Where the Company receives an anonymous grievance (contact name and details are omitted from the form), it will use its best endeavours to investigate the grievance, however it may be more difficult to carry out a full investigation and the Company will not be able to provide a response or feedback to the complainant.

-The Public Grievance Processis provided in the appendix of this document.
+The Grievance Process is provided in the appendix of this document.

 Implementation of the Policy

-The Corporation will communicate proactively to ensure management, employees, contractors, suppliers and external stakeholders are aware of the Public Grievance Procedure and are empowered to apply it through the necessary information, access and support.
+The Company will communicate proactively to ensure management, workers, contractors, suppliers and external stakeholders are aware of the Grievance Procedure and are empowered to apply it through the necessary information, access and support.

 Monitoring & Reporting

-Local grievances will be recorded by the Community Relations Manager in each Company location and forwarded to the ESG Director for central recording and monitoring.
+Local grievances will be recorded by the Area Social Manager in each Company location and monitored by the Social and Community Coordinator and Head of Sustainability.

-It is also the responsibility of the ESG Management Committee to annually review the Company Grievance Procedure and its implementation for effectiveness.
+It is also the responsibility of Management to annually review the Company Grievance Procedure and its implementation for effectiveness.